-Be enchanted with Madagascar safaris through the allure of the landscape, wildlife and people of this vibrant Indian Ocean island off the east coast of Africa.
-Your holiday to Madagascar will be filled with a multitude of sights and sounds, starting upon arrival in the capital city of Antananarivo, affectionately known as Tana.
-Surrounded by national parks and reserves, the city is the springboard for your discovery of Madagascar.
-Experience the safari of a lifetime to Madagascar as the country is abundantly rich in unique wildlife and vegetation, with 90 % of the species on Madagascar found nowhere else on earth.
-These include 50 different lemurs, including the Indri, the biggest living lemur, that can be observed in the Andasibe National Park.
+Enjoy a Madagascar safari, designed to showcase the incredible variety of landscapes, wildlife, and people on this island located off the east coast of Africa.
+Your holiday to Madagascar will be filled with many sights and sounds, beginning upon your arrival in the capital city of Antananarivo, affectionately known as Tana.
+Surrounded by national parks and reserves, the city is the starting point for your Madagascar adventure.
+Notably, 90% of the species found on Madagascar are endemic and cannot be found anywhere else on earth.
+These include 50 different lemurs, such as the Indri, the biggest living lemur, which can be observed in the Andasibe National Park.

-There are countless other wilderness wonderlands waiting to be explored on your Madagascar vacation.
-Make sure to include the picture-perfect natural phenomenon of the Avenue of Baobabs in your itinerary to Madagascar, as well as the great variety of geckos and chameleons in the lush surroundings of Masoala National Park, the incredible hiking opportunities in the cliffs and canyons of Isalo National Park and the breath-taking waterfalls and volcanic lakes in Montagne D’ambre National Park.
-Discover Madagascar’s beautiful tropical beaches, an unmissable inclusion in any holiday plans to this stunning location.
-The rich turquoise waters and vibrant coral reefs of Nosy Be are filled with fascinating marine species and are also the site of the spectacular whale shark migration.
-Ile Sainte Marie is a tropical paradise in Madagascar, its beaches lined with coconut palms and its waters a prime snorkeling and diving spot.
+There are countless other places to explore on your Madagascar vacation.
+Make sure to include the natural phenomenon of the Avenue of Baobabs, Masoala National Park with its great variety of geckos and chameleons, the incredible hiking opportunities in the cliffs and canyons of Isalo National Park and the breath-taking waterfalls and volcanic lakes in Montagne D’ambre National Park.
+Also make sure to relax on Madagascar’s tropical beaches.
+The turquoise waters and coral reefs of Nosy Be are filled with fascinating marine species and are also the site of the whale shark migration.
+Ile Sainte Marie is a tropical paradise in Madagascar, its beaches lined with coconut palm trees and its waters a prime snorkeling and diving spot.

-Observing the cave-dwelling crocodiles in Ankarana National Park, will turn your Madagascar wildlife safari into an exceptional experience.
-This natural wonderland in Madagascar also boasts numerous lemur species, 14 different types of bats, 60 amphibian and reptile species and more than 90 bird species.
+Visit Ankarana National Park to observe the cave-dwelling crocodiles.
+The park is also home to numerous lemur species, 14 different types of bats, 60 amphibian and reptile species and more than 90 bird species.

-Renowned for its production of wine and tea, Fianarantsoa is the place to go to experience an authentic island lifestyle on your Madagascar safari.
-Spend time on your Madagascar holiday wandering through the town or walking in the stunning natural surroundings, passing sites like the impressive Ambozontany Cathedral.
+Fianarantsoa, renowned for its production of wine and tea, is the place to go to experience an authentic island lifestyle.
+Spend time during your holiday wandering through the town or walking in the stunning natural surroundings, passing sites like the Ambozontany Cathedral.

-Include the charming port city of Antsiranana, also known as Diego Suarez, in your plans to discover Madagascar.
-From its beautiful natural surroundings to delicious Creole and Indian cuisine, the city offers a springboard to discover the north of Madagascar.
-Top your Madagascar vacation with a dip in the crystal clear turquoise water of the Emerald Sea.
+Include the charming port city of Antsiranana, also known as Diego Suarez, in your itinerary.
+From its beautiful natural surroundings to delicious Creole and Indian cuisine, the city is a perfect starting point for exploring the north of Madagascar.
+Be sure not to forget to take a dip in the crystal-clear turquoise water of the Emerald Sea.

 We recognise that the cultures, environments and economies that we visit can be fragile and require an ongoing commitment from us to ensure that we have a lasting positive effect.
 Tourism, when carried out in a responsible manner, can be a real help to local communities in providing income, positive cultural exchanges and the financial incentive to protect their natural environment.
 We run our safaris in keeping within ecotourism guidelines.